Ashish-39/image_processing_on_Basys3_FPGA/README.md

 # Image Processing On FPGA 📸

-This is the official repository for the Image Processing on FPGA project created at IvLabs, VNIT Nagpur.
-The aim of this project is to develop a custom, hardware-accelerated photo viewer and image processor that runs on an FPGA development board.
+This is the official repository for the Image Processing on FPGA project under IvLabs, VNIT Nagpur.
+The aim of this project is to design and implement a custom, hardware-accelerated photo viewer and image processor that runs on an FPGA development board.

+Team Members :
+Ashish Singh

+Aditya Gaddam

+Harshita Umashankar

 ## Project Overview

-The system takes a digital image from a computer, saves it in the FPGA’s internal memory, applies various filters, and sends the outcome to a VGA monitor.
+The system takes a digital image from a computer, saves it in the FPGA’s internal memory, applies one or more point or convolution based filters, and sends the transformed image to a VGA monitor.

 Key Functionality